Can Tyvek Be Used On Interior Walls? (Solved)

 The dilemma of installing Tyvek on interior walls is that it will allow moisture from outside to pass through the Tyvek and settle on interior sheathings such as OSB, plywood, or drywall.
 As a result of moisture buildup, mold will slowly start to develop.

 The ideal place for you to install Tyvek is on the exterior walls.
-On an exterior wall, Tyvek will prevent water from leaking or seeping through.
+Tyvek will prevent water from leaking or seeping through on an exterior wall.

 At the same time, it will allow the walls on the inside to breathe and get rid of excess moisture, which may otherwise lead to mold growth.
-When you use Tyvek on interior walls, you are welcoming mold into your home.
+When you use Tyvek on interior walls, you welcome mold into your home.

 What If It’s Installed Backward on an Interior Wall?

-If you are into DIY, you may consider installing the Tyvek backward on an interior wall.
+If you are into DIY, consider installing the Tyvek backward on an interior wall.
 The outcome will almost be the same.
-Moisture is also present indoors, especially in rooms such as kitchens and showers.
+Moisture is also present indoors, especially in kitchens and showers.

-If there is Tyvek installed backward, moisture coming from the inside will be allowed to pass through, and it can get trapped beneath the walls and cause mold development.
+If Tyvek is installed backward, moisture coming from the inside will be allowed to pass through, and it can get trapped beneath the walls and cause mold development.
 It’s a lose-lose scenario irrespective of whether you install it facing the front or back.

 Should Tyvek Be Used on the Cold or Warm Side?

 The cold side is the exterior part of the home.
-When used here, you will reap the full benefits of Tyvek.
-It will remove moisture from the inside of the walls and prevent water leaks from passing through.
+When you use Tyvek here, you will reap the full benefits.
+It will remove moisture from the walls and prevent water leaks from passing through.

 On the warm side, which is the interior, you should go for a material that doesn’t allow vapor to pass through.
 This protects against rot or mold growth by preventing moisture from getting trapped inside the walls.